ai-cfia/dev-rel-docs/adr/008-naming-convention.md

 ## Executive Summary

-The decision to establish a naming convention for the Artificial Intelligence (AI) of the CFIA Laboratory (lab) aims to bring clarity and consistency to the lab's internal structure.
+The decision to establish a naming convention for the Artificial Intelligence (AI) of the Canadian Food Inspection Agency (CFIA) Laboratory aims to bring clarity and consistency to the lab's internal structure.
 The convention covers components, software applications, hardware equipment, datasets, research projects, environments, and containers.
 By adopting this standardized approach, the AI Lab intends to enhance communication, documentation, and overall organization, facilitating seamless collaboration among researchers, developers, and stakeholders.
-This decision aligns with the lab's commitment to efficient and structured practices in artificial intelligence research and development.
+This decision aligns with the lab's commitment to efficient and structured practices in the field of applied AI.

 ## Context

-The establishment of a Naming Convention for the Artificial Intelligence (AI) Lab is prompted by the imperative to introduce coherence and uniformity in the lab's internal organizational framework.
+The establishment of a Naming Convention for the Artificial Intelligence Lab is prompted by the imperative to introduce coherence and uniformity in the lab's internal organizational framework.
 This initiative is undertaken to foster clarity and efficiency in communication, documentation, and the overall